HarrisonLawrence/ServiceNow-Scripts/README.md

-Handy scripts I've found or written over the years as a ServiceNow admin.
+Handy scripts I've found or written over the years as a ServiceNow admin and engineer.